transferwise/pipelinewise/README.md

     0 pipeline(s)
     ```

 You can run any pipelinewise command at this point.
-Tutorials to create and run pipelines is at [creating pipelines](https://transferwise.github.io/pipelinewise/installation_guide/creating_pipelines.html).
+Tutorials to create and run pipelines can be found here: [creating pipelines](https://transferwise.github.io/pipelinewise/installation_guide/creating_pipelines.html).

 **To run unit tests**: